Carrie Mae Weems: Early life and education (1953–1980)

-She decided to continue her arts schooling and attended the California Institute of the Arts, Valencia, graduating at the age of 28 with a B.A.
+She decided to continue her arts schooling and attended the California Institute of the Arts, in the Los Angeles metro, graduating at the age of 28 with a BFA degree.
 She received her MFA from the University of California, San Diego.
 Weems also participated in the folklore graduate program at the University of California, Berkeley.

 While in her early twenties, Weems was politically active in the labor movement as a union organizer.
 Her first camera, which she received as a birthday gift, was used for this work before being used for artistic purposes.
 She was inspired to pursue photography after coming across The Black Photographers Annual, a book of images by African-American photographers including Shawn Walker, Beuford Smith, Anthony Barboza, Ming Smith, Adger Cowans and Roy DeCarava.
 This led her to New York City and the Studio Museum in Harlem, where she began to meet other artists and photographers such as Coreen Simpson and Frank Stewart, and they began to form a community.
 In 1976, Weems took a photography class at the Museum taught by Dawoud Bey and earned money as an assistant to Anthony Barboza.
 She returned to San Francisco, but lived bi-coastally and was invited by Janet Henry to teach at the Studio Museum and a community of photographers in New York.